 - Sunflower seeds

-If you are concerned that you may have a MTHFR gene mutation, consider a consult with a doctor of functional medicine Overland Park, KS trusts, who can assist you.
+If you are concerned that you may have a MTHFR gene mutation, consider a consult with a doctor of functional medicine Overland Park, KS, who can assist you.
 As a specialist in functional medicine, the best treatment plan will be created to help your symptoms and improve your overall health.